Mobility Stretching Exercises

 Decrease Pain and Improve Performance

-Stretching is NOT fun!
+Mobility work, flexibility training, and stretching exercises are NOT fun!
 We all know this.
 It is boring, time-consuming and most of all PAINFUL!

 A healthy joint/muscle must be both strong and flexible.
 If there is too much strength without flexibility then there is a higher potential for ligament, muscle, and joint tears.
 If there is too much flexibility without enough strength then the joint is unstable and has a higher potential for dislocation.
 Therefore, to maintain a high level of performance there must be strength and flexibility throughout the body.